cghtom/angular4/music-search/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## For this specific excample:
+look in the spotify-service.ts to find instructions to obtain the spotify access_token. then set it in the member variable..
+Problems with redirect because using hashbang routing strategy and sending fragments in redirect_uris seems not to work...